DevExpress-Examples/wpf-splash-screen-show-cancelable-wait-indicator/Readme.md

 When the Splash Screen is shown, this SplashScreenView's DataContext will contain an instance of the **DXSplashScreenViewModel** (or its descendant) class.
 That is why we can bind visual elements of this view to the Logo, Title, Progress, Status, etc., properties from this class.
 When we change these settings in the **SplashScreenManagerService.ViewModel** object at the view model level, **SplashScreenView**'s elements will reflect these changes.

 We also add [DispatcherService](https://docs.devexpress.com/WPF/113861/mvvm-framework/services/predefined-set/dispatcherservice) to MainView so that we can update properties in the Splash Screen's view model in the main thread.
-This is required, because we will execute a complex operation in a separate thread, which does not allow us update this view model that is created in the main thread.
+This is required because we will execute a complex operation in a separate thread, which does not allow us to update the view model that is created in the main thread.

 The main view model is a [ViewModelBase](https://docs.devexpress.com/WPF/17351/mvvm-framework/viewmodels/viewmodelbase) class descendant.
 We need to use the approach from the [Services in ViewModelBase descendants](https://docs.devexpress.com/WPF/17446/mvvm-framework/services/services-in-viewmodelbase-descendants) article to get access to the services that we added to our main view: